ewradcliffe/restaurant-booking-system/README.md

 ![Make reservation page (large screen)](static/images/largemakeareservation.png "Make reservation page (large screen)")

-Clicking on the 'edit' button on a reservation card takes the user to a the same page as they used to make a reservation, excepting the form is prepopulated with the details of the existing reservation.
+Clicking on the 'edit' button on a reservation card takes the user to the same page as they used to make a reservation, excepting the form is prepopulated with the details of the existing reservation.
 The details can be amended here and the submission process is identical with the above.

 **Mobile and large screen versions of the edit reservation page.**